 Under the Rules, surface water from the KCOL will be reserved from consumptive use during certain times of the year, and surface water from the Kissimmee River will be reserved indefinitely.
-The District expects that future water users will primarily rely on the following sources: 1) groundwater from the lower Floridan aquifer (brackish groundwater), 2) runoff collection and storage, and 3) reclaimed water.
-Brackish Groundwater from the Upper and Lower Floridan Aquifer
+The District expects future water applicants not able to meet their water needs because of the Rules will primarily rely on the following alternate sources: 1) brackish groundwater from the lower Floridan aquifer, 2) runoff collection and storage, and 3) reclaimed water.